tthompson082/java-safezoos/README.md

 The data.sql file seeds the Zoo Database

-Use the file data.sql to seed your database.

 ### The following end points should be working

 * GET /zoos/zoos - returns all zoos with their phone numbers and animals